Words by Daphine Mabhiza

-You can also take a trip outside the city, to the Cape of Good Hope and fall in love with the other side of Cape Town; which offers the tranquil coastline, breathtaking beaches, and up-close encounter with the beautiful penguins in their habitat.
+You can also take a trip outside the city, to the Cape of Good Hope and fall in love with the other side of Cape Town; which offers a tranquil coastline, breathtaking beaches, and up-close encounters with the beautiful penguins in their habitat.
 Learn about the history of the Cape Peninsula and the other landscapes as you stand at the edge of Africa and take in the fresh sea air.

 Bo-Kaap’s rich history, a blend of culture, and colorful vibe is a great place to add to your Capetonian holiday itinerary, whether you start or end one of the days of your trip in this neighborhood of colorful pretty houses with great historical significance to behold.

 CURIOCITY Africa unveils a new home for curious travellers to Cape Town